Cruella de Vil: Disney Parks and live productions

+Cruella will also be part of the Disney's Hollywood Studios live show Disney Villains: Unfairly Ever After.

 Video games

 Cruella appears as the main antagonist in the 101 Dalmatians franchise video games 101 Dalmatians: Escape from DeVil Manor (1997) and 102 Dalmatians: Puppies to the Rescue (2000).

 Cruella is a playable character to unlock for a limited time in Disney Magic Kingdoms.

+An alternate version of 1961 film's Cruella appears as a playable character in the video game Disney Mirrorverse.

+In October 2024, Disney's Cruella was added as a playable character in Fortnite.

+Cruella is set to appear in the DLC "Wishblossom Ranch" for Disney Dreamlight Valley, as one of the villagers of the titular valley.

 Books

 Kingdom Keepers series

 Cruella first appears in Power Play, the fourth book of the young-adult book series by Ridley Pearson, Kingdom Keepers, as a member of the Overtakers, a group of Disney Villains.
 She is valuable to them since she knows the ways of the modern world.
 Cruella works with the Evil Queen to free Maleficent and Chernabog, while making sure the Keepers stay off their trail.
 Using DHI technology, she and the Queen head for the power facility and shut down the electricity, allowing Maleficent and Chernabog to escape their cells.

-In the following book Shell Game, she assists the Queen and Maleficent in stealing Walt's original notes on Chernabog from the Archives.
+In the following book, Shell Game, she assists the Queen and Maleficent in stealing Walt's original notes on Chernabog from the Archives.
 She then boards the Dream for the two-week cruise, along with the rest of the Overtakers.
 She commands the Lion King hyenas, Happy and Howley, having them patrol the ship to keep the Keepers from finding Chernabog.

-In the seventh book "The Insider", Cruella joins Tia Dalma, the Queen and Judge Doom's group in Toontown; she calls an army of animals to the area with a simple command, only to be knocked out by Amanda's telekinesis.
+In the seventh book, The Insider, Cruella joins Tia Dalma, the Queen and Judge Doom's group in Toontown; she calls an army of animals to the area with a simple command, only to be knocked out by Amanda's telekinesis.
 Finn later discovers Cruella had been living in a luxurious decommissioned train compartment and tries strangling her to death.
 She flees in terror, but has a wrench tossed at her.
 She is last seen slumped on the ground, bleeding.